marmelab/react-admin/docs/Remix.md

 ### Using React-Admin As The Root Application

 Remix and react-admin both use [react-router](https://reactrouter.com/) for routing.
-React-admin detects when it is included inside an existing React Router context and reuses it.
+React-admin detects when it is included inside an existing React Router context.
+If so, react-admin will reuses it.
 This is problematic because Remix uses file-based routing.
 So when react-admin changes the route to `/posts` for instance, Remix will look for a corresponding `app/routes/posts.tsx` file.
 As it doesn't exist, Remix will render a 404.

 The solution is to create both an [index route](https://remix.run/docs/en/main/file-conventions/routes#basic-routes) and a [splat route](https://remix.run/docs/en/main/file-conventions/routes#splat-routes), i.e. a route that matches all URLs, and make them render the same content.
 A splat route is named `$.tsx`.
 Create the splat route file then edit both the index route (`app/route/_index.tsx`) and the splat route (`app/route/$.tsx`) so they have the following code: